Open in ChatGPT

 A 429 with daily_limit_exceeded or monthly_limit_exceeded means you’ve hit a spending cap.
 See Spending Limits.

 These indicate a temporary issue with the data source.
+A 503 with service_error or upstream_auth_error typically resolves on its own.
 Retry after a short delay (1-2 seconds).
 If the error persists, the platform may be experiencing an outage.

 Retry Strategy